gusosb/ecom_old/README.md

 ```

-Initiating the payment checkout session
+Initiating the Strpie payment checkout session and then routing the customer to the Stripe Checkout.

 /ecom/backend/core/views.py